 • a dark spot in the field of vision

-People with MS develop vision problems either because their optic nerves become inflamed or because of nerve damage in the pathways that control visual coordination and eye movement.
+People with MS develop vision problems because of inflammation of their optic nerves, nerve damage in the pathways that control visual coordination and eye movement, or lesions in parts of the brain that control vision or eye movements.

 Although vision problems due to MS can be scary, most resolve without treatment or are highly treatable.